 Make a stop in Polanco

-Polanco is the most upscale area of Mexico City where you can find shopping malls, high-end condominiums, and some of the best bars and restaurants in Mexico City.
+Polanco is the most upscale area of Mexico City with high-end shopping malls, condominiums, and some of the best bars and restaurants in Mexico City.
 Polanco is adjacent to Bosque De Chapultepec, and you can head there for some food and drinks in the late afternoon, and also make a stop in Soumaya and Jumex, the most popular museums in Polanco.

 Best things to do in Polanco